top of page

 Behavior: Blue-black Grassquit -Courtship Display-

-The Blue-black Grassquit (Volatinia jacarina) is a common and widespread species occupying a variety of open habitats from weedy fields to second growth throughout much of the neotropics from Mexico south through northern Chile and northern Argentina.
+The Blue-black Grassquit (Volatinia jacarina) is a striking bird, widespread across open habitats, from weedy fields to second growth areas throughout much of the neotropics, ranging from Mexico all the way down to northern Chile and northern Argentina.

-Only member of the genus Volatinia, the Blue-black Grassquit performs a stunning jump display.
-The courtship display consists of several repeated vertical jumps at about 50 to 90 cm high or more, from a perch.
-These short flights allow the male to display a concealed white spot at the juncture of the wing and body while it utters its short buzzy song.
+As the sole member of the genus Volatinia, it exhibits a remarkable courtship display.
+The male performs several impressive vertical jumps, reaching heights of 50 to 90 cm or more from a perch.
+These short flights showcase a hidden white spot at the juncture of the wing and body, while the bird sings a distinctive short, buzzy song.

 Watch The video about the courtship display at our Youtube Channel